molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster</span> You know what?
 I'm not sure.
 I've never talked to him about his faith.

 <span class="transcript-speaker">Castoro, 0:22:53</span> Then why are you talking to us about our faith?
-Why are you hosting somebody who sends people to my house based off a Subasco(?) token on LexisNexis?
+Why are you hosting somebody who sends people to my house based off a Sue Basko token on LexisNexis?
 And why do you think you can profit off that?

 <span class="transcript-speaker">Monster: 0:23:09</span> Well we don't profit off of that.